Divakar001/Selenium_Basic/README.md

 # GitFunctions
-It is used to under the basic concept in GitHub.
+It is used to understand the basic concept in GitHub.